-If you are visiting or living in a rural area, then driving in rural towns and less-traveled roads of your town is a necessary part of life.
+If you are visiting or living in a rural area, driving in rural towns and using less-traveled roads is a necessary part of life.
 Driving on rural roads can be a unique experience, with more open roads and fewer people around.

-However, there are also some risks when driving on roads that might not be as well maintained or filled with heavy traffic.
-That was especially true in our area after recent flooding with many wash-outs in the area.
+However, there are also risks when driving on roads that may not be well-maintained or heavily trafficked.
+That was especially true in our Maine rural area after massive flooding a few years back, with many washouts.

-There are some unique considerations to take into account when navigating these roadways, so let’s dive into what to look out for.
+There are some unique considerations when navigating these roadways, so let’s examine what to look out for.
 You may want to warn your guests as they travel to visit you.

 1. Unpaved Roads Driving in Rural Areas

-Driving on unpaved roads is something that you won’t find in most cities or suburbs.
-Before tackling an unpaved road, it’s important to make sure that your vehicle is up for the challenge.
+Driving on unpaved roads is rare in most cities or suburbs.
+Before tackling an unpaved road, ensure your vehicle is up for the challenge.

 For example, check your tires and brakes before heading out.
-Don’t forget about your oil and fuel levels as you don’t want to run out in extreme conditions.
+Also, remember to check your oil and fuel levels, as you don’t want to run out in extreme weather.

 2. Wildlife Crossing Signs Are There For A Reason

-Wildlife is a major concern when driving through rural areas, as animals are known to wander onto roads unexpectedly.
-It is especially important to remain vigilant during dawn or dusk when many animals come out of hiding looking for food or water.
+Wildlife is a primary concern when driving through rural areas, as animals often wander onto roads unexpectedly.
+It is essential to remain vigilant at dawn or dusk, when many animals come out of hiding in search of food or water.

 Be prepared for sudden changes in speed by keeping your eyes open and scanning both sides of the road ahead of you for any signs of wildlife.
 Be especially cautious when driving near wooded areas where deer, bears, moose, and other animals may reside.

-3. Weather Conditions: Check Often Before You Drive In Rural Towns
+3. Weather Conditions: Check Often Before You Start Driving In Rural Towns

-Weather conditions in rural areas can change quickly—the sun could be shining one moment and a thunderstorm could roll in the next.
-That’s why it’s important to stay up-to-date on local weather reports before setting off on any journey.
+Weather conditions in rural areas can change quickly—the sun could shine one moment, and a thunderstorm could roll in the next.
+That’s why it’s essential to stay current on local weather reports before setting off on any journey.

-If the forecast calls for rain or snow, make sure your car is equipped with appropriate tires for the season and pack extra supplies such as blankets or clothing just in case you get stuck during bad weather.
+If the forecast calls for rain or snow, ensure your car is equipped with appropriate tires for the season and pack extra supplies, such as blankets or clothing, in case you get stuck in bad weather.

-In the colder climates, you may experience frost heaves driving in rural towns.
+In the colder climates, you may experience frost heaves while driving in rural towns.
 These can cause major bumps and damage to your vehicle.
-This is especially true if you are trailing snowmobiles or other equipment behind your vehicle.
+This is especially true if you are trailing snowmobiles or other equipment behind your car.

-Lastly, if you find yourself having to drive through inclement weather conditions, slow down and keep your distance from other cars on the road.
+Lastly, if you have to drive through inclement weather conditions, slow down and keep your distance from other cars on the road.

 4. Extra Time Needed Driving In Rural Towns

-No matter the weather, country roads tend to have fewer signs than highways or city streets so it’s important to give yourself extra time if you are planning a trip into unfamiliar territory.
+No matter the weather, country roads tend to have fewer signs than highways or city streets, so giving yourself extra time to plan a trip into unfamiliar territory is essential.

-Make sure you read up on directions beforehand and leave early so that you don’t end up rushing while driving in an unfamiliar area with potentially blind curves or dips.
+Make sure you read the directions beforehand and leave early so you don’t rush while driving in an unfamiliar area with potentially blind curves or dips.

-Don’t rely on your GPS or phone as internet service and satellite service could be spotty on rural roads.
-However, do note that a Garmin GPS is your best bet for driving on rural roads over your vehicle service or phone service.
+Don’t rely on your GPS or phone, as internet and satellite service could be spotty on rural roads.
+However, a Garmin GPS is your best bet for driving on rural roads, especially if you don’t have your vehicle’s service or phone service.

-Knowing where all the major landmarks are located along your route will also help if you take a wrong turn or if something unexpected happens along the way.
+Knowing where all the significant landmarks are along your route will also help if you take a wrong turn or something unexpected happens.

 5. Watch Your Surroundings

-In a rural area, there are often many small side roads that join up with main highways.
-Be sure to pay attention to your surroundings when approaching an intersection; always look both ways before proceeding through an intersection even if you have the right-of-way.
+In a rural area, many small side roads connect to main highways.
+When approaching an intersection, pay attention to your surroundings; always look both ways before proceeding, even if you have the right-of-way.

-Additionally, if there is no stop sign at an intersection, proceed slowly as other drivers may not see your vehicle due to limited visibility from surrounding trees or buildings.
-Not only do you have cars and trucks on a rural road to watch but you may have horses and buggies like this sign pictured below.
+Additionally, if there is no stop sign at an intersection, proceed slowly, as other drivers may not see your vehicle due to limited visibility from surrounding trees or buildings.
+Not only do you have cars and trucks on a rural road to watch, but you may also have horses and buggies like this sign pictured below.

-If you are thinking of relocating to a rural town, you may want to consider what vehicle you will be driving on rural roads.
-You may need to trade it in for a 4-wheel vehicle.
+If you are considering relocating to a rural town, you may want to consider what vehicle you will be driving on rural roads.
+You may need to trade it in for a 4-wheel car.

-Or if you have an electric vehicle you may need a gas-powered one in rural areas, especially if in a colder climate as you can lose range.
-There may not be enough charging stations either to charge your electric vehicle in a rural area.
+If you have an electric vehicle, you may need a gas-powered one in rural areas, especially in colder climates, because you can lose range.
+There may not be enough charging stations, either, to charge your electric vehicle in a rural area.

 Better Used Vehicles For Driving In Rural Towns